Rula Jebreal: Career

+Jebreal worked as a journalist in Italy for twelve years.
+In 2006 she worked with Michele Santoro as an interviewer on AnnoZero, a political television show in Italy.
 Jebreal's first novel Miral was published in 2003.
 The film version, adapted by Jebreal, and directed by Julian Schnabel, was first released in 2010.
 Jebreal's second novel The Bride of Aswan was published in 2007.
 Her third book, Rejected, is a non-fiction study based on interviews with immigrants who have either made their way to successful careers in Italy or otherwise live on the margins of Italian society.

+In 2026, Jebreal received widespread criticism for labelling U.S. House Minority Leader Hakeem Jeffries as an "AIPAC monkey" and "errand boy" on "The Left Hook" podcast with Wajahat Ali.
+The Congressional Black Caucus released a statement condemning her language as promoting racism against African-Americans, with U.S. politicians such as Ayanna Pressley and Ritchie Torres putting out condemnations of their own.
+Jonathan Chait, a write for The Atlantic claimed her statement had anti-Semitic implications as well, arguing that she was making Jeffries out to be a "brainless puppet" for Jews.